 During the conversation Jimmy had mentioned his friend ‘Alex’, and that this friend was away in Europe at the moment but that he was hoping to see him soon for their traditional annual break in Malta.
 Barbara and I imagined that ‘Alex’ was some guy from the pub until things became clearer.
 ‘Alex’ was actually Jimmy’s long-time friend, Alex Ferguson.
 When asked how they had got to know each other he said it was through the old Anglo-Scottish competition when Ferguson was St. Mirren boss and Jimmy was at Notts.
 To this day after all those years the two Scots have remained close friends.

 There were other more comical tales from Meadow Lane and Bramall Lane where he managed Sheffield United for a time.
 Jimmy mentioned that he would peer through his office window and watch the players troop in for training in the morning and sometimes have to take one aside for a dressing down for some misdemeanour or other.
 He claimed that more than once he threw a player against his office wall for messing him around, one even turning into a full-blown fight!
-He then complained about players wives who he said caused him more bother than most players!
+He then went on complain about players’ wives who he said caused him more bother than most players!
 His example was on selling Sheffield Utd’s top player to Leeds one time.
-I believe this may possibly have been striker, Brian Deane.
 He mentioned the pressure from the chairman to find some cash and that the player was the only one that was worth anything to sell.
-Apparently the player’s wife was straight on the phone asking what the hell was going on with her husband however and giving Jimmy hell!
+Apparently, the player’s wife was straight on the phone asking what the hell was going on with her husband and giving Jimmy hell!

 We broached the modern game and Jimmy had some amusing insights to offer.
 He claimed that the sight of managers prancing about on the sidelines shouting to players on the pitch was a load of contrived nonsense for the sake of the TV cameras (only he didn’t say ‘contrived nonsense’!)
 He claimed that when out there, probably the only player he might be able to make himself heard to was his near-side winger – if he was lucky.
 He added that he thought many modern-day managers were just ‘actors’, with ill-disguised scorn at their antics.